mitchivin/DoodleDev/README.md

 <img width="1704" height="908" alt="Screenshot 2026-02-13 093524" src="https://github.com/user-attachments/assets/1f816a06-742a-43e2-b056-bcaabbd491ec" />

 ## The Philosophy
 Most web tools force you to compromise your vision to fit into a framework.
 DoodleDev was built on a simple premise: **Figma outputs pictures.
-DoodleDev outputs software.**
+DoodleDev outputs code.**

 We reject the idea of "vibecoding" or AI guessing.
 This is a precision instrument that establishes a direct link between visual intent and binary execution.
 If you can design it, the engine can run it.